sriramab/gamamanual/G__InstallingGitVersion.md

 ### Run GAMA
 1. In the `msi.gama.application` plugin, open the `gama1.7.Eclipse3_8_2.product` file
+2. Go to "Dependencies" tab and click on "Add required"
-2. Click on Synchronize
+3. Click on Synchronize
-3. Click on Launch an Eclipse Application
+4. Click on Launch an Eclipse Application

 ###GIT Tutorials
 For those who want learn more about Git and Egit, please consult the following tutorials/papers